princeton-nlp/SimCSE/README.md

 We anticipate the code will be out * **in one week** *.

-Please star⭐️ and watch👀 us, and stay tuned!
+Please watch👀 us and stay tuned!

 4/18: We released our paper.
 Check it out!